boostorg/hof/doc/src/protect.md

 -----------

-The `protect` function adaptor can be used to make a bind expression be treated a regular function instead.
+The `protect` function adaptor can be used to make a bind expression be treated as a normal function instead.

 Synopsis
 --------